epam/ai-dial/docs/Deployment/Bedrock Model Deployment.md

 4. When the user is created, click your new user and navigate to the **Security credentials** tab where you can click **Create access key** to create a key pair for your user.
 5. For a new key pair, click **Show** to view and download a CSV file. **Note**, that once shown, the key pair will no longer be available for preview.
 Make sure you save a CSV file for future use.

-### Assign to Service Account
+#### Assign to Service Account

 In case your cluster is located at AWS, the best practise for using Bedrock is to assign an IAM Policy to your Service Account.
 You can do this via IAM Roles.

 > Refer to [AWS Documentation](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) to learn how to configure an IAM roles for service accounts.

-## Step 4: Add Model to AI DIAL
+## Step 3: Add Model to AI DIAL

 To deploy a model to AI DIAL, it is necessary to add it to config and configure an adapter for it.

-### Add Model
+### Add model to AI DIAL core config

 Add you model with its parameters in the `models` section.
 Refer to [AI DIAL Configuration](https://github.com/epam/ai-dial-core/blob/development/sample/aidial.config.json#L30) to view an example.

 Refer to [Configuration](./configuration.md#core-parameters) to view the description of parameters.

-### Configure Bedrock Adapter
+### Configure Adapter

 > Refer to [Adapter for Bedrock](https://github.com/epam/ai-dial-adapter-bedrock) to view documentation for a Bedrock AI DIAL Adapter.